 News Flash!
-Mercury toxicity is not an issue in most varieties of seafood contrary to what was once suspected.
-In fact, more research into mercury toxicity revealed eating seafood improves IQs.
-Seafood has other valuable nutrients, that we are not eating enough of and that are difficult to find in other foods.
-Pregnant women and young children are especially in need of these valuable nutrients but are unaware of seafood’s terrific benefits.
+Mercury toxicity is not an issue in most varieties of seafood, contrary to what was once suspected.
+In fact, more research into mercury toxicity revealed that eating seafood improves IQs.
+Seafood has other valuable nutrients that we are not eating enough of, and that are difficult to find in other foods.
+Pregnant women and young children are especially in need of these valuable nutrients, but they are often unaware of seafood’s terrific benefits.
 For everyone, eating sustainable marine life is more important to your health than you can imagine.

 Selenium Prevents Mercury Toxicity

 This current research is startling news.
-The intriguing results found selenium in the seafood protects against adverse effects of mercury and other metals that can be toxic to the body.
-The key was the combination of mercury and selenium people ingested that made the difference, not that amount of mercury alone.
+The intriguing results found that the selenium in seafood protects against the adverse effects of mercury, as well as other metals that can be toxic to the body.
+The combination of mercury and selenium made the difference, compared to consuming that amount of mercury alone.

-Dr. Nick Ralston, a leading researcher in mercury toxicity, found that there is so much selenium in seafood that it neutralizes the mercury and you often end up with a surplus of selenium reserves.
-Excellent news since selenium recycles and restores many vital antioxidants, like vitamin C, to their active form, protecting against damage in vulnerable tissues like the brain.
+Dr. Nick Ralston, a leading researcher in mercury toxicity, found that there is so much selenium in seafood that it neutralizes the mercury, and you often end up with a surplus of selenium reserves.
+That is excellent news, since selenium recycles and restores many vital antioxidants, like vitamin C, to their active forms, protecting against damage in vulnerable tissues like the brain.
 Selenium also prevents and reverses oxidative damage throughout the body.
 All cells need selenium, and there is no substitute for it in the body.

 Those original studies indicating that mercury in seafood was a problem were conducted in selenium-poor populations.
-These populations were selenium-poor either due to lack of selenium in the soil and by consuming less commonly eaten seafood, like whales and sharks, which contain large amounts of mercury and very little selenium.
+These populations were selenium-poor due to lack of selenium in the soil, and/or by consuming only less commonly eaten seafoods, like whales and sharks, which contain large amounts of mercury and very little selenium.

 Seafood Boosts IQs

-Further research with other large populations found that not only is there not a mercury problem with eating seafood but consuming seafood actually makes you smarter.
+Further research with other large populations found that not only is there not a mercury issue with seafood, but that consuming seafood can actually make you smarter.
 Fish consumption was associated with increased IQs in these studies.
 In the US World Trade Center study, high mercury exposure had a detrimental effect.
-When seafood eaters were separated out, they were found to be almost 10 IQ points higher than the non-fish eaters.
+But when seafood eaters were separated out, they were found to be almost 10 IQ points higher than the non-fish eaters.
 In another study involving 1400 moms and their children in the United Kingdom, higher maternal fish consumption during pregnancy reflected higher IQs with better scholastic and social performance in their children, even twenty years later.

-In 2014 the FDA evaluated the effects of eating fish during pregnancy and found pregnant women who ate two seafood meals (8 to 12 oz) per week improved their child’s IQ by 3.3 points by nine years of age.
-That’s pretty impressive really.
+In 2014 the FDA evaluated the effects of eating fish during pregnancy and found that pregnant women who ate two seafood meals (8 to 12 oz) per week improved their child’s IQ by 3.3 points by nine years of age.

 Omega-3 Fatty Acids

-Because omega-3 fatty acids are not made by the body, they must be obtained from food.
+Because omega-3 fatty acids are not made by the body, they must be consumed through our diets.
 It is essential we eat them!
-Ideally, the active forms of omega-3s should come from the recommended two to three seafood meals or at least 8 ounces of seafood per week.
+Ideally, the active forms of omega-3s should come from the recommended two to three seafood meals (or at least 8 ounces) of seafood per week.
 These can include canned salmon or tuna.
-If necessary, use omega-3 fatty acid supplements but don’t replace eating seafood for fish oil supplements if you can avoid it.
-While fish oil pills are helpful, recent research indicates benefits from eating seafood exceeds these supplements.
-For instance, studies show a protective association between eating fish and reducing the risk of coronary heart disease.
+If necessary, use omega-3 fatty acid supplements, but don’t replace seafood with fish oil supplements if you can avoid it.
+While fish oil pills are helpful, recent research indicates that the benefits from eating seafood exceed these supplements.
+For instance, studies show a protective association between eating fish and reduced risk of coronary heart disease.
 It remains unclear whether fish oil supplements have the same effect.